-- Face-to-face appointments are available to all patients, but you may be asked to discuss your conditions over the phone or online first to assess what would be most appropriate for you
+- Face-to-face appointments are available to all patients, but you will be asked to discuss your conditions over the phone or online first to assess what would be most appropriate for you

 - In addition to face-to-face consultations, many GP practices may offer consultations online or over the phone.
 This can be a convenient and flexible way to receive healthcare but if you would prefer to see a GP or healthcare professional in person then this can be discussed with the clinician.

 Ways to seek healthcare advice from a GP

 - Call your surgery to discuss a face-to-face or virtual (telephone or video) appointment

 - Visit your GP surgery website for information of self care.